aatapa/RLScore/docs/tutorial_ranking.rst

 Leave-query-out and model selection
 -----------------------------------

-Finally, we use a higher leve wrapper for the leave-query-out, and also make use of automated model selection at the same time.
+Finally, we use a higher level wrapper for the leave-query-out, and also make use of automated model selection at the same time.

 .. literalinclude:: ../tutorial/parse_ranking3.py